jg-geo96/community/events/ethwaterloo.md

 <br>- Friday night, 9:30-9:55pm: How to use UMA to build tokens that track the price of anything (Regina Cai in Lazaridis Room)
 <br>- Saturday afternoon, 3:00-3:25pm: UMA’s DVM: Using Economic Guarantees to Build a Provable Honest Oracle (Hart Lambur in Napolean Room)

+<br><b>Tutorials</b>
+<br>For a tutorial on how to create tokens locally, check out this [link](https://docs.umaproject.org/uma/tutorials/creating-tokens-locally.html).
+<br>For a tutorial on how to customize your own tokens, check out this [link](https://docs.umaproject.org/uma/tutorials/customizing-tokens-via-cli.html).
+<br>You can try using the [Synthetic Token Builder](https://tokenbuilder.umaproject.org/) to better understand how a token facility is created.

 <br><b>Bounties</b>
 <br>- 1,000 DAI to the most creative implementation or use of UMA’s Synthetic Asset Token design
 <br>- 1,000 DAI to the project using UMA’s Synthetic Asset Token design that is most likely to become a mainnet DeFi project with a clear go-to-market strategy